Webinar | Aligning Policy with Practice: International, Intercultural and DEIDate: May 25, 2021

 Over the last year, there has been a growing recognition of the need to be more collaborative in the work that we do on and off campus and in the virtual world especially as it relates to diversity, equity, and inclusion (DEI) work.
 In this session, speakers will share insights on integrating policy with practice, ways they are working to bridge gaps between DEI and international, and provide frameworks and suggestions for creating a more inclusive environment for all.

-Rohene Bouajramis the Program Director, Global Campus Initiatives at the University of British Columbia, Vancouver where she provides strategic leadership and direction for the Mastercard Foundation Scholars Program as well as the Simon K.Y.
-Lee Global Lounge and Resource Centre, a hub for globally-focused student organizations on campus.
+Rohene is the Associate Director, Strategic IBPOC Initiatives at the University of British Columbia where she provides strategic leadership and direction on embedding equity and inclusion and advancing anti-racism in policies, initiatives, and programming for students.
 She has an MA in Intercultural Communication, BA in Psychology and is certified as a Regulated Canadian Immigration Consultant (RCIC).
 Rohene has worked in areas related to equity and inclusion, intercultural dialogue, international recruitment, project management, ethical engagement, crisis intervention, policy evaluation and teaches courses related to Canadian immigration legislation.
 With over sixteen years of experience in post-secondary and international education, Rohene has coached and advised international students as an International Student Advisor and RCIC as well as led many teams at multiple Canadian educational institutions.
 Her excitement for holding space for courageous conversations often leads her to dive headfirst into opportunities to engage ethically and authentically in intercultural settings.

-Derek Tannis, Director of Student Engagement and Learning Services and the Acting Director of Strategic Enrolment Management at Saskatchewan Polytechnic
+Derek Tannis, Director of Student Engagement and Learning Services and the Acting Director of Strategic Enrolment Management, Saskatchewan Polytechnic

 Todd Odgers, Associate Dean International at the British Columbia Institute of Technology (BCIT)